-Stockholder proposals submitted pursuant to SEC Rule 14a-8 for inclusion in our 2021 proxy statement and acted upon at our 2021 Annual Meeting (the "2021 Annual Meeting") must be received by us at our executive offices at 12700 Park Central Drive, Suite 1700, Dallas, Texas 75251, Attention: Corporate Secretary, on or prior to November 27, 2020.
-If, however, the 2021 Annual Meeting takes place more than 30 days before or after May 7, 2021, then the deadline for stockholder proposals submitted pursuant to SEC Rule 14a-8 for inclusion in our 2021 proxy statement and acted upon at our 2021 Annual Meeting shall be a date that we determine to be a reasonable time before we begin to print and send our Proxy Materials.
-In this event, we will disclose this deadline in a public filing with the SEC.
+Stockholder proposals submitted pursuant to SEC Rule 14a-8 for inclusion in our 2023 proxy statement and acted upon at our 2023 Annual Meeting (the "2023 Annual Meeting") must be received by us at our executive offices at 12700 Park Central Drive, Suite 1700, Dallas, Texas 75251, Attention: Corporate Secretary, on or prior to November 26, 2022.
+If, however, the 2023 Annual Meeting takes place more than 30 days before or after April 26, 2023, then the deadline for stockholder proposals submitted pursuant to SEC Rule 14a-8 for inclusion in our 2022 proxy statement and acted upon at our 2023 Annual Meeting shall be a date that we determine to be a reasonable time before we begin to print and send our Proxy Materials.
+In this event, we will disclose this deadline in a public filling with the SEC.

-Stockholder proposals submitted for consideration at the 2021 Annual Meeting but not submitted pursuant to SEC Rule 14a-8, including stockholder nominations for candidates for election as directors, generally must be delivered to the Secretary at our executive offices not later than 90 days nor earlier than 120 days before the first anniversary of the date of the 2020 Annual Meeting.
-As a result, any notice given by a stockholder pursuant to the provisions of our Bylaws (other than notice pursuant to SEC Rule 14a-8) must be received no earlier than January 8, 2021 and no later than February 17, 2021.
-However, if the date of the 2020 Annual Meeting occurs more than 30 days before or more than 60 days after May 7, 2021, notice by the stockholder of a proposal must be delivered no later than the later of 70 days prior to the date of such annual meeting or the 7th day following the earlier of the date on which notice of the annual meeting is first mailed by or on behalf of the Company or the day on which we first make a public announcement of the date of the annual meeting.
+Stockholder proposals submitted for consideration at the 2023 Annual Meeting but not submitted pursuant to SEC Rule 14a-8, including stockholder nominations for candidates for election as directors, generally must be delivered to the Secretary at our executive offices not later than 90 days nor earlier than 120 days before the first anniversary of the date of the 2022 Annual Meeting, or not later than 120 days nor earlier than 150 days before the first anniversary of the date of the 2022 Annual Meeting in the case of stockholder nominations for candidates for election as directors.
+As a result, any notice given by a stockholder pursuant to the provisions of our Bylaws (other than notice pursuant to SEC Rule 14a-8) must be received no earlier than December 28, 2022 and no later than January 27, 2023.
+However, if the date of the 2023 Annual Meeting occurs more than 30 days before or more than 60 days after April 26, 2023, notice by the stockholder of a proposal must be delivered no later than the later of 70 days prior to the date of such annual meeting or the 7th day following the earlier of the date on which notice of the annual meeting is first mailed by or on behalf of the Company or the day on which we first make a public announcement of the date of the annual meeting.
 Stockholder proposals or nominations must include the specified information concerning the stockholder and the proposal or nominee as described in our Bylaws.